wordofwarning/wordofwarning.org/current/2014-autumnwinter/thompson/index.md

 Over the past couple of years she's been developing a body of works, *Edible Women*, exploring the fat body, dieting, control around food, how much of a mess she can get away with creating with an audience, and a taste for excess; so far she has made a theatre show, built a dress out of cake, spent quite a lot of time listening to people confess their food sins and shared many of her own…

 ####What people have said about her
->*5\* Selina Thompson has a very special gift. … She is one of the warmest, most engaging performers you might ever hope to see on stage.*<br>[Nick Ahad, The Yorkshire Post](http://www.yorkshirepost.co.uk/yorkshire-living/arts/theatre-and-tv/theatre-reviews-we-re-not-going-back-chewing-the-fat-and-the-magic-flute-1-6914920)
+>*5\* Selina Thompson has a very special gift… She is one of the warmest, most engaging performers you might ever hope to see on stage.*<br>[Nick Ahad, The Yorkshire Post](http://www.yorkshirepost.co.uk/yorkshire-living/arts/theatre-and-tv/theatre-reviews-we-re-not-going-back-chewing-the-fat-and-the-magic-flute-1-6914920)
 *4\* … a credible and slick piece of work, by turns disconcerting and uplifting.*<br>Paul Couch, The Public Reviews

 ####Workshop: *That's what you get for being food.*